The Beautiful and Damned: Plot summary

-When Anthony's grandfather learns of Anthony's dissipation, he disinherits him.
-During World War I, Anthony serves in the American Expeditionary Forces while Gloria remains home alone until his return.
-While in army training, Anthony has an extramarital liaison with Dot Raycroft, a lower-class Southern woman.
-After the Allied Powers sign an armistice with Imperial Germany in November 1918, Anthony returns to New York City and reunites with Gloria.
-When the struggle over the grandfather's inheritance concludes, Anthony wins his inheritance, but he has now become a hopeless alcoholic, and his wife has lost her beauty.
-The couple is now wealthy but morally and physically ruined.
+After the United States enters World War I, Anthony joins the American Expeditionary Force, while Gloria remains home alone until his return.
+Despising the regimentation of military life, Anthony begins an extramarital liaison with Dot Raycroft, a lower-class Southern woman.
+Following the Allied Powers' armistice with Imperial Germany in November 1918, Anthony returns to New York City and reunites with Gloria.
+As the inheritance case continues to drag on, Anthony sinks into hopeless alcoholism, and Gloria's beauty fades.